SamriddhiMishra/Smartknower-ML-Internship/README.md

 # Sentiment Analysis on Reviews deployed using Streamlit
-Analysis sentiments of the user instantly into positive or egative categories.
+Real-time analysis of user's sentiments and categorization into positive or negative category.
 Deployment on Heroku Cloud Checkout the link - https://sentiment-analysis-reviews.herokuapp.com/